 For help with free tax filing for your 2017 return, consider using Free File, a combined effort of the IRS and the Free File Alliance comprised of 12 tax software companies.
 About 100 million taxpayers — more than 70 percent of all taxpayers — are eligible for the program, which offers free assistance in walking through the steps of preparing a return, ensuring your calculations are accurate, and even providing free tax filing.
 You can access Free File at the IRS website.

 6. H&R Block Calculator

-The H&R Block calculator offers an easy, convenient way to get help with taxes.
-You answer questions about your income and expenses and get a free estimate of how much you’ll owe, or how much you’ll get back.
+When you need help filing taxes, the H&R Block calculator offers an easy, convenient way to get it.
+You answer questions about your income and expenses, and then you get a free estimate of how much you’ll owe or how much you’ll get back.

 7. TurboTax Live Community

-If you need answers to your tax questions, try asking the TurboTax Live Community.
-Connect with TurboTax employees and users, as well as tax experts who help take the mystery out of preparing a return.
+For answers to your tax questions, try asking the TurboTax Live Community.
+Connect with TurboTax employees and users as well as tax experts who help take the mystery out of preparing a return.

-You can post a question on the site to get answers and tax tips, and read others’ questions that are similar to yours.
-In addition, you can browse or search for popular topics and easily find answers.
+You can post a question on the site to get tax tips and answers to questions, and you can read others’ questions that are similar to yours.
+Additionally, you can browse or search for popular topics with answers and tips provided.

-If you choose a free service not on this list, make sure the organization is legitimate.
-Read reviews online or search for the company’s name with the word “scams” after it.
+If you’re interested in free assistance from an individual or a program other than the ones on this list, make sure the organization is legitimate.
+Read reviews online or search for the service provider’s name with the word “scams” after it.
 Ask friends and family for suggestions.
 Finally, always check with the Better Business Bureau to see how the tax service company is rated.